bloominstituteoftechnology/nasa-photo-of-the-day/README.md

 > Daily Limit: 50 requests per IP address per day

-_Note: if the photo url is NOT a photo, you will need to learn how to display a video in a React app on your own, OR just fetch the APOD from a different date by adding this to the back of the API endpoint: `&date=2012-03-14`_
+_Note: if the photo url is NOT a photo, you will need to learn how to display a video in a React app on your own, OR fetch the APOD from a different date by adding this to the back of the API endpoint: `&date=2012-03-14`_

 **Adding the Data to State**

 - [ ] Once you have made the call correctly, and logged the data, add the data to the state property you built.

 **Display the Data**

 Now is the time to build out your other components.
-Compose your UI, and then pass the data to your children components via props so you can render it on the DOM.
+Compose your UI, then pass the data to your children components via props so you can render it on the DOM.

 #### _MVP Requirements:_